 - Written or verbal permission from you to drive their car.

-- Follows the rules stated in your insurance policy (If your insurance covers your vehicle for personal use, your uncle can’t use it to be an Uber driver).
+- Follows the rules stated in your insurance policy (e.g. if your insurance covers your vehicle for personal use, then your brother can’t use it to be an Uber driver).

 - Doesn’t participate in any illegal activities (such as reckless, distracted, or impaired driving).

 A common belief is that if your friend drives your car and gets into an accident it won’t affect your insurance premium.
 In fact, if your insurance company is covering the damage, your insurance premium is likely to increase.
-The reason for this is because you are trusting someone with your car and covering them in this scenario.
-If an accident were to occur, then it would affect your insurance as if you were driving your car.
+The reason for this is because you are trusting someone with your car and covering your car with someone else driving it in this scenario.
+If an accident were to occur, then it would affect your insurance to a degree (but not your driving record, which is a separate insurance factor).

 Before letting anyone drive your car, whether that be an occasional driver or someone else just once, it’s always helpful to know what’s covered.
 That way you can you can let family and friends drive your car without causing you stress.